We enable healthier relationships with technology.

 As one of the directors at Six Ticks – a UK based software and website development company – Steff has spent the majority of her working life connected to a phone or laptop.

 But, after years of working long days at a computer, moving from computer to the TV, and watching Netflix whilst mindlessly checking her phone, she realised it was time for a conscious uncoupling with tech.

 This is when Steff started to look closely at the nation’s relationship with technology.
 She herself started to trial ways to become more tech conscious and then rolled out practices within her own business and received refreshing results and feedback.

-After lots of research and a partnership with our lovely psychologist Lisa, the true impact of our technology usage has become clearer.
+After lots of research and a partnership with a psychologist, the true impact of our technology usage has become clearer.
 We’ve found that most people aren’t happy with the amount of time they spend connected to technology but they don’t have the tools or know-how to change it.

-We have a big vision - we want to change the way individuals, families and businesses use tech and we feel our work is more important than ever.
+We have a big vision - we want to change the way individuals, families and businesses use technology and we feel our work is more important than ever.

 what are people saying

 We truly believe in the benefits of techtimeout, but don’t just take our word for it.

 “So much of our time both at work and at home is spent on phones and computers, with notifications popping up here, there, and everywhere.
 Technology has so much power for good, but only if we also know how to step away from it and give our brain and body the chance to both enjoy the power of connection with people, nature, and rest.

 At MHFA England®, we are proudly paving the way for positive mental health in the workplace, and as part of our approach to wellbeing we will be partnering with techtimeout to host this year's digital wellbeing day ‘techtimeout tuesday’ on 28 November to encourage improvements in our digital habits, and we'll be encouraging our network of Mental Health First Aiders to get involved too."